appuio/docs/services/webserver/70_advanced_deployments.rst

       except:
         - tags

-The ``--follow`` flag in the snippet above allows us to track the progress of the deployment right inside of Gitlab CI (it streams the deployment logs).
+The ``--follow`` flag in the snippet above allows us to track the progress of the deployment right inside of GitLab CI (it streams the deployment logs).

 Exporting configuration objects